iloveddev/mus/README.md

 If you find a bug, security issue or abuse involving the API, please report it through the repository's Issues section.

-Please do not intentionally exploit vulnerabilities or overload the API.
+Please do not intentionally exploit vulnerabilities or intentionally overload the API.

 ---